alem-platform/sprint-sql/sql-lt01/long-ones/README.md

 | ------------------------- |
 | `long-ones.sql`        |

+Find all tracks that are more than 4 minutes in length

 Write a query that shows:
 - Track name as it is
 - Length in minutes as `Minutes`